MariamBrh/Seoul_Bike_Sharing_Demand/README.md

 ## The repositery contains:
 * The Jupyter Notebook file
-* Slides report of the analysis
+* Slides of the report of the analysis
 * The Realease of the model within an API
 <br>